Open Baking vs. Dutch Oven Baking Sourdough Bread

 • Can over‑brown the bottom crust

 Amazon sells a reasonable dutch oven if this option is your preference.
-The double dutch oven for small round bread is a great.
+This double dutch oven for small round bread is a great.
 Think bread bowls for soup or dips.
 In the past I tried adding two small loaves to one Dutch oven...the shapes were comical!
 When handling Dutch ovens they can retain a crazy amount of heat.
 I purchased these gloves and they have saved the skin on my hands and arms.
 You won't regret it!

 Open Baking (Baking Stone or Baking Steel)